 Who wants to hear about the kid who can’t remember not believing the truths of the gospel?

-It may surprise you to hear that many Christians who were raised in a Christian home and attended church regularly can’t remember a time when they didn’t believe the truths of the gospel.
-That’s not to say that they always obeyed God’s Word or that their lives were always strikingly different from their unbelieving friends, nor does it deny that their understanding of the gospel and Christ’s lordship needed some sharpening and correction through the years.
+Many Christians who grew up in a Christian home and attended church regularly can’t remember a time when they didn’t believe the gospel.
+That’s not to say that they always obeyed God’s Word or that their lives were always strikingly different from their unbelieving friends.
+Nor does it deny that their understanding of the gospel needed some sharpening and correction through the years.
 Still, many of these people can’t remember consciously rebelling against God over a prolonged period.
 Maybe that’s you.
-You don’t have a past that includes sex, drugs, and rock ‘n’ roll, and you never had a Damascus Road experience.
+You don’t have a past that includes sex, drugs, and rock ‘n’ roll.
+You never had a Damascus Road experience.

 So you’re left wondering, “Why is my testimony so boring?”

-If that’s you, then might I suggest that the problem is not your ho-hum testimony but rather a failure to recognize some important aspects of the Bible’s teaching on conversion?
+If that’s you, then might I suggest that the problem is not your ho-hum testimony.
+Rather your problem is a failure to recognize some important aspects of the Bible’s teaching on conversion.
 Let me explain by identifying three potential misunderstandings.
 I hope this will be encouraging for those who feel as if their testimony is inadequate.

 1. You may be underselling what happens in conversion.

-The most amazing part of a testimony is not so much the outward, lifestyle changes that we can see, though these are certainly evidences of God’s grace.
+The most amazing part of a testimony is not so much the outward, lifestyle changes that we can see.
+These are certainly evidence of God’s grace.
 What is most remarkable is that someone who was formerly an enemy of God is now considered His friend.
 And that’s true of every Christian, including the child who always got a star in Sunday School for learning her memory verse.

 2. You may be underestimating the power of sin.

 Scripture describes sin as a cruel and powerful slavemaster.
-From the time we are born, our inward desires are corrupted (Psalm 51:5) and we are spiritually dead (Colossians 2:13).
-In light of that, it’s astounding that you never set out to openly defy God and that you embraced the gospel at a young age.
-If you think you would have done those things apart from the grace of God and the power of His Spirit, then you may have too high of an opinion of yourself.
+From the time we are born, our inward desires are corrupted (Psalm 51:5).
+We are spiritually dead (Colossians 2:13).
+In light of that, it’s astounding that you never set out to openly defy God.
+It’s remarkable that you embraced the gospel at a young age.
+If you think you would have done those things apart from the grace of God, then you may have too high of an opinion of yourself.

 3. You are discounting some of the primary means God uses in salvation.

 Where did we get the idea that all conversions must be preceded by an earthquake or some other spectacular event?
-We should expect great things from God, but that doesn’t mean the conversion of the Philippian jailer is the norm.
+We should expect great things from God.
+But that doesn’t mean the conversion of the Philippian jailer is the norm.
 Do you know anyone in your church who was prevented from taking his life by an eleventh-hour gospel presentation from the apostle Paul (Acts 16:25–34)?
-God can and does work that way, occasionally, but there are more common channels that He uses to carry out His saving work.
+God can and does work that way, occasionally.
+There are more common channels that he uses to carry out his saving work.

-God has designed the family to be a regular conduit of His grace, which is why Scripture gives instructions for how the faith is to be passed on through households (Ephesians 6:1–4; Colossians 3:20–21; Deuteronomy 6:4–9; Psalms 78:1–8; Proverbs 6:20–35).
-Likewise, churches are intended to be places where children hear the gospel and learn what it means follow Jesus at a young age.
-Paul even addresses children directly, as if he expects them to respond with faith and obedience (Ephesians 6:1–3).
-Growing up in a believing family or a faithful church isn’t an unfortunate part of your testimony; it’s a sign of God’s grace to you.
+God has designed the family to be a regular conduit of his grace.
+This is why Scripture gives instructions for how the faith is to be passed on through households (Ephesians 6:1–4; Colossians 3:20–21; Deuteronomy 6:4–9; Psalms 78:1–8; Proverbs 6:20–35).
+Likewise, churches are intended to be places where children hear the gospel.
+They can learn what it means to follow Jesus at a young age.
+Paul even addresses children directly.
+He expects them to respond with faith and obedience (Ephesians 6:1–3).
+Growing up in a believing family or a faithful church isn’t an unfortunate part of your testimony.
+It’s a sign of God’s grace to you.